hyperstack-org/hyperstack/README.md

 `import Pusher from 'pusher-js';`
 `global.Pusher = Pusher;`

-+ Add your api endpoint to your client code, for example in `hyperloop_webpack_loader.rb`
++ Add your api endpoint to your client code, for example in `hyperstack_webpack_loader.rb`

 `HyperResource.api_path = '/api/endpoint'`